 Late summer means fig season in the South, where for a few short weeks we’ll enjoy one of nature’s finest seasonal gifts.
 Figs at the peak of freshness are an absolute delight.
 Figs roasted to jammy perfection?
 Well, that’s just divine!

-This fig salad recipe features roasted figs, but fresh figs pair equally as beautifully with delicate watercress, rich blue cheese, walnuts and a homemade honey vinaigrette that’s about as simple as salad dressings get.
+This roasted fig salad recipe features roasted figs, but fresh figs pair equally as beautifully with delicate watercress, rich blue cheese, walnuts and a homemade honey vinaigrette that’s about as simple as salad dressings get.

 Hungry yet?
 Let’s dive in.